vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 ### Tool Options

-Better shortcut mappings have been attributed to the mouse wheel, associated with various modifiers, in order to do useful things on the current tools options:
+The mouse scroll-wheel action mappings have been improved, allowing, in combination with various modifiers, to do useful things on the currently selected tool's options:

 * `Alt + Mousewheel`: opacity increase/decrease;
 * `Shift + Primary + Mousewheel`: aspect increase/decrease;